What’s a Rich Text element?

 When investment funds are in their early stages many big institutions can be reluctant to invest – but shrewd private investors know that getting into a fund in the first few years is not only exciting but also can be very rewarding.

 Downing Fund Managers (DFM), the asset management arm of Downing LLP, has five funds and most of them are still in their early years.

 The VT Downing Unique Opportunities fund, run by Rosemary Banyard, was launched in the very teeth of the coronavirus crisis and has delivered a cumulative performance of 66% since launch and a 48% discrete one-year performance to the end of April.
-Banyard, a former Schroders manager, was awarded a AAA rating by Citywire earlier this year and a four-diamond rating from Defaqto.
+Banyard, a former Schroders manager, was awarded a AAA rating by Citywire earlier in 2021 and a four-diamond rating from Defaqto.